The Best Trick-or-Treat Neighborhoods in Chicago

 Halloween is your annual excuse to get the family dressed up, sugared up, and out for a spooky adventure.
-You’ve got the perfect Halloween costume and trick-or-treat bag (plus an extra bag for when that one gets full).
-Now, you just need to find that extra-special Chicago neighbor giving out the full-size candy bars.
+You’ve got the perfect Halloween costume and trick or treat bag (plus an extra bag for when that one gets full).
+Now, you just need to find that extra-special trick or treat Chicago neighborhood giving out the full-size candy bars.

 The Southport neighborhood in Lakeview goes all out for Halloween.
-Trick-or-treating takes place on Monday, October 28 on Southport Avenue between Roscoe and Grace Street.
-The whole family can enjoy games, activities, snacks from local food vendors, craft beer for grownups, music, and trick-or-treating at local businesses.
-Whole Foods hosts a pop-up pumpkin patch, Jeni's is giving out free ice cream, and there is even a pet parade and costume contest!
+Trick or treating takes place on Monday, October 25 on Southport Avenue between Roscoe and Grace Street.
+The whole family can enjoy games, activities, snacks from local food vendors, craft beer for grownups, music, and trick or treating at local businesses.
+Jewel-Osco hosts a pop-up pumpkin patch, and Our Lady of Mount Camel Academy will host a balloon artist.

 RELATED: Best Pumpkin Patches Near Chicago

 With its historic mansions and tree-lined streets, Hyde Park is a storybook setting any time of year.
-Add a touch of ghostly decor, and you will feel transported into scary-good tale.
-The Oriental Institute hosts Mummies Night on Saturday, October 26, where kids can learn all about mummies and take part in crafts and activities.
+Add a touch of ghostly decor, and you will feel transported into a scary-good tale.
 On Halloween night, locals flock to Harper Avenue between 57th and 59th Streets.
 Word on the street is that it can get crowded with long lines, so little ones should go early.
 Families looking for a more relaxed experience can check out nearby Kenwood on Dorchester between 48th and 50th Streets.
-For thrillseekers, Kenwood also hosts a FREE haunted house at Kennicott Park on Saturday, October 26.
+Families who like scary movies can also start the holiday early with Campfire Horrors on Northerly Island.

-Dress your best for the Clark Street Spooktacular.
-Photo courtesy of the Lincoln Park Chamber of Commerce
+Photo courtesy of the Lakeview Roscoe Village Chamber of Commerce

-As one of Chicago’s most family-friendly neighborhoods, it's no surprise that Lincoln Park makes our list for best trick-or-treating neighborhoods.
-Head to the Spooky Zoo on Saturday, October 26 for a fun, free, safe trick-or-treating experience surrounded by your favorite animals.
-Come back to the 'hood on Sunday, October 27 for the Clark Street Spooktacular, when local businesses up and down Clark Street hand out free candy, and jugglers, stilt walkers, and magicians will keep your squad entertained.
+As one of Chicago’s most family-friendly neighborhoods, it's no surprise that Lincoln Park makes our list for best trick or treating neighborhoods.
+Head to the Haunted History Tours at Lincoln Park Zoo to learn more about the neighborhood's hautings and cemetery history on Tuesdays and Wednesdays throughout the month.
+Come back to the 'hood on Sunday, October 24 for the Clark Street Spooktacular, when local businesses up and down Clark Street hand out free candy, and jugglers, stilt walkers, and magicians will keep your squad entertained.

 Boo-Palooza is a costume parade for kids and dogs.
 Photo courtesy of the Wicker Park Advisory Council

-Bucktown and Wicker Park are favorites of Chicago parents for trick-or-treating, and it’s not hard to see why.
+Bucktown and Wicker Park are favorites of Chicago parents for trick or treating, and it’s not hard to see why.
 There are plenty of activities, entertainment, and free candy for the whole family.
-Take the kids to Boo-Palooza on Saturday, October 26 for a costume parade and contest for kids and dogs, plus live entertainment and pumpkin decorating.
+Take the kids to Boo-Palooza on Saturday, October 23 for a costume parade and contest for kids and dogs, plus live entertainment and pumpkin decorating.
 Enjoy another costume parade in Bucktown, usually held the Sunday before Halloween, followed by games, snacks, and a costume contest.
-On the 31st, head over to the Wicked West Trick-or-Treat, where local businesses will be handing out free candy.
+On the 31st, head over to the WPB Trick-or-Treat, where local businesses will be handing out candy.

-With all the hip, young families that live in Logan Square, it is no surprise that this Chicago neighborhood is one of the best places to go trick-or-treating.
-The annual Logan Square Halloween Parade takes place on Sunday, October 27.
-On Halloween, kids can trick-or-treat up and down Logan Boulevard or head over to Trick or Treat on the 606.
+With all the hip, young families that live in Logan Square, it is no surprise that this Chicago neighborhood is one of the best places to go trick or treating.
+The annual Logan Square Halloween Parade takes place on Saturday, October 23.
+On Halloween, kids can trick or treat up and down Logan Boulevard.

 Lincoln Square or Lincoln SCARED?
 Bad jokes aside, Lincoln Square is a top choice for Halloween activities.
-The Lincoln Square business district transforms into Lincoln Scared on Saturday, October 26, when businesses hand out free candy to costumed kids.
-Come back on the 27th for Pup-O-Ween on Damen Ave between Leland Avenue and Argyle Street, where your favorite furry family member can trick-or-treat doggie bones and biscuits.
+The Lincoln Square business district transforms into Lincoln Scared on Saturday, October 30, when businesses hand out free candy to costumed kids.
+Or, visit on October 23 for Pup-O-Ween on Damen Ave between Leland Avenue and Argyle Street, where your favorite furry family member can trick or treat for doggie bones and biscuits.